baodainguyen/graphQL/README.md

 **Use in VS Code's TERMINAL**
 1. Create new project: ``` dotnet new web -n GraphQL -f net5.0 ```
 2. Open project: ``` code -r GraphQL ```

+#### Git command
+Use `git tag -a v1.0 -m 'commit tag name v1.0'` for create new tag Type `git push origin --tags` to push tag on git repo